 Presently iInterlibrary loan is funded by the University and requests are filled at no cost to the user.

 The average turn-around time for books is 12 working days and for photocopies is 6 working days.
 The greatest variable affecting turn-around time is response from the lending library.

 Some lending libraries may stipulate "for use in library only" or "no photocopying" or "no renewals".
 These restrictions must be adhered to.
 Reference works, materials in special or rare book collections, most dissertations and theses, textbooks and most journals and audio-visual materials cannot be borrowed on interlibrary loan.
 The Kresge Library is obligated to follow current copyright guidelines, Title 17, U.S. Code.

 Note: Loans are not transferable from one person to another.

-All books must be picked up at the Circulation Desk and will be charged to the borrower's ILLiad account.
+All books must be picked up at the Service Desk and will be charged to the borrower's ILLiad account.
 Articles are delivered electronically where possible.
 If electronic delivery is not possible then they must be picked up at the Circulation Desk or they will be sent via campus mail.
 Patrons will be notified by email when materials are ready to be picked up.

 ILL materials must never be returned through the Library's book drops.

 A jacket attached to the front of each item contains the due date, patron's name and any conditions set by the lending library.
 This jacket must never be removed from the item.

 The library charges a fine of $1.00 per day for each overdue interlibrary loan item.
 All patrons will be BLOCKED from ILL service after the third overdue notice.
 Failure to receive notification does not relieve borrowers of fines accrued.
 In addition, failure to return overdue items will result in a hold on the borrower's university record.